 Annual Property Taxes: $540K

-Shipping Products (inbound and outbound): Recyclable metals and chemicals for drinking water and waste water treatment.
+Shipping Products (inbound and outbound): Recyclable metals, fertilizer, grain, dredge materials, salt, and water treatment products.